Net zero action plan

 Resources for businesses operating in Scotland

-Traditional Buildings & Energy Efficiency Retrofit Guide produced by Historic Environment Scotland, describes retrofit measures which can be used to improve the energy efficiency of traditional buildings, whilst maintaining as much of their historic fabric and creating healthy indoor environments.
-The guide also looks at compatibility with the existing fabric, compliance with building standards and the planning process.
+Traditional Buildings & Energy Efficiency Retrofit Guide describes retrofit measures which can be used to improve the energy efficiency of traditional buildings, whilst maintaining as much of their historic fabric and creating healthy indoor environments.

-The installer skills matrix, developed by the sector skills bodies, industry and other key stakeholders in Scotland is adopted and fully integrated into the British Standards Institution (BSI) Publicly Available Specification (PAS) 2030 installer standards and Microgeneration Certification Scheme (MCS) installer standards to reflect Scotland's skills needs.
+The installer skills matrix, developed by the sector skills bodies, industry and other key stakeholders in Scotland is adopted and fully integrated into the relevant installer standards to reflect Scotland's skills needs.

-Skills Development Scotland’s Climate Emergency Skills Action Plan 2020 – 2025 (PDF, 2.4MB) focuses on immediate actions to support the development of the skills needed to meet the climate change challenge and longer term actions that will allow the skills system to respond more effectively for the Climate Emergency Skills Action Plan to function as a responsive and evolving document.
+Skills Development Scotland’s Climate Emergency Skills Action Plan 2020 – 2025 focuses on immediate actions to support the development of the skills needed to meet the climate change challenge and longer-term actions that will allow the skills system to develop.

 Resources for businesses operating in Wales

-Working Together to Reach Net Zero (PDF, 2.3MB) is the Welsh Government's overarching plan to reach Net Zero across all industries and sectors.
-Includes skill-specific ambitions within some sections.
+Working Together to Reach Net Zero is the Welsh Government's overarching plan to reach Net Zero across all industries and sectors.